jeremysb1/jeremysb1/README.md

 ### Hi 👋 I'm Jeremy.

-I work with JavaScript, React, Node, Rust, and Python.
+I work with JavaScript, React, Node, Python, and Django.

 I like to teach myself new skills, work on projects and ocassionally make homemade 🍕 from scratch 🤘